|

 Introduction

-Nevis was the premier landing point for slaves in the Leeward Islands between 1675 and 1730, and Bristol was the most important British slaving port in the 1730s.
-Links between Bristol and Nevis have been re-established through our involvement with both the Nevis Historical and Conservation Society and
+Nevis was the premier landing point for enslaved Africans in the Leeward Islands between 1676 and 1700, and Bristol was the most important British slaving port in the 1730s.
+Links between Bristol and Nevis have been re-established through our involvement with both the Nevis Historical and Conservation Society and Bristol Museum and Art Gallery.

 Our interest in the plantation was initially triggered by Professor Richard Pares's book A West India Fortune and by the absence in Bristol's Georgian House of any information about slavery as the major source of John Pinney's wealth.